cloudflare/wrangler-legacy/README.md

   - `config`: an interactive command that asks you to pass your `email` and `api` key.
 Alternatively, you can use the flags `--email` and `--api-key` to the command to skip the interactive part.
-  - 🕵️‍♀️ `whoami`: run this command to confirm that your configuration is approrpriately set up.
+  - 🕵️‍♀️ `whoami`: run this command to confirm that your configuration is appropriately set up.
 When successful, this command will print out your account information, including the type of plan you are currently on.

     ⚠️ NEVER PUBLISH CREDENTIALS TO VERSION CONTROL! ⚠️